RichardCoffee/custom-post-type/README.md

 }
 ```

-A more complicated class might look like this:
+A more complicated class might start like this:
 ```
 class Property extends RC_Custom_Post_Type {